Find Trade Colleges

 • Cook the exact number of items ordered by each customer, working on several different orders simultaneously.

-Skills Needed to be a Fast Food Cook
+Fast Food Cook Skills

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.